sonata-project/SonataAdminBundle/docs/reference/extensions.rst

                 tags:
                     - { name: sonata.admin.extension, priority: 5 }

-The second option is to add it to your config.yml file.
+The second option is to add it to your configuration file.

 .. configuration-block::